 So the Caribbean jewel of Colombia has lured you in and now you’re wondering where to stay in Cartagena?
 As Colombia’s main tourist destination, you won’t be short on options.
-However, you’re probably asking yourself, what is the best area to stay in Cartagena?
-The answer is, it depends.
+However, if you’re asking, what is the best area to stay in Cartagena?
+I’m here to tell you the answer is, it depends.

 Do you want to stay in the historic walled city where you are immersed in the charm of Cartagena’s colorful sun-soaked buildings and narrow streets?
 Or does being close to the nightlife in Getsemani sound more appealing?